cuddlyogre/ExportLDraw/Readme.md

 __File > Import > LDraw (.mpd/.ldr/.l3b/.dat)__

 **config/import_options.json** Your import settings are saved here every time you import.
 If you run across any errors, delete config/import_options.json from the plugin folder.
-The defaults are saved on the next import.
+The defaults are saved and used immediately.

 **LDraw filepath:** The path to your LDraw folder.
 On Windows, the plugins searches the roots of A:-Z: for an LDraw folder (C:\ldraw).
 On Linux, it searches the home folder for an ldraw folder (~/ldraw).
 I don't have a Mac